-Support groups are another way to connect with other supportive people.
-SMART Recovery offers family and friends meetings.
-There are some live meetings, and also some online meetings.
-12 Step support is offered by Al-Anon and Nar-Anon.
-There are meetings in many cities across the country, so by going to their website you can search for a meeting in your area.
+Support groups are another way to connect with other people in similar situations.
+SMART Recovery offers family and friends meetings, both in-person and online.Twelve-step support groups are also offered by Al-Anon and Nar-Anon.
+There are meetings in many cities across the country, so by going to their websites, you can search for a meeting in your area.
 The recommendation is to go to six different meetings until you find one that feels like a good fit.

-Finally, reach out to family and friends that you trust and that you feel will be supportive.
-One option is to reach out to people in your community who have children who have also struggled with substance use issues.
-Not everyone has to have experienced substance use with their children to be supportive, so compassionate and understanding friends and family members can also be helpful.
-Just steer clear of those that do pass judgement or want to give you unsolicited advice.
+Finally, reach out to family and friends that you trust, whom you feel will be supportive.
+One option is to reach out to people in your community with children who have also struggled with substance use issues.
+Not everyone has to have experienced substance use with their children to be supportive, so compassionate and understanding friends and family members can also be helpful!
+Just steer clear of those who do pass judgment or who want to give you unsolicited advice.

-What is important is to not stay isolated.
-The more you can surround yourself with people who understand and are supportive of what you are going through, the better you will feel and the more help you will be to your struggling child.
+What is important is not to stay isolated.
+The more you can surround yourself with people who are understanding and supportive of what you are going through, the better you will feel, and the more helpful you will be to your struggling child.